 This is an online course.
 You cannot download this course.
 You cannot access it without being connected to Wi-Fi/Broadband.

-Click on the link below for your preferred date and complete the booking form which will open in a new window.
+Click on the link to the right for your preferred date and complete the booking form which will open in a new window.
 Bookings must be made in the name of the person completing the course including their own email address.
 On booking, you will receive an invoice within 2 working days.
 Payment is required within 30 days or prior to the course start date, whichever is soonest.
 Please see our booking terms and conditions for more information.
 Note: Participants taking our accredited postgraduate SI Modular Pathway courses will be bound by our partner University's Cheating and Plagiarism Policy and other relevant policies upon registering with the University.

 Click the course link below to check place availability.